dzianis2785/taxi_trip_duration/README.md

 # Project Description

-This project is dedicated to predicting the duration of taxi rides in New York City using various regression models.
+This project is dedicated to predicting the duration of taxi rides in New York City using various regression models

-The project *Project-1: Resume Analysis on HeadHunter* is located at this link:

-`Skillfactory/Project-1_Анализ_резюме_на _HeadHanter/Project-1.ipynb`

 All datasets used in the project are stored on Google Drive and are available via the link: